tiepdotme/joebuhlig.com/_posts/2016-07-13-3 - The War Of Art by Steven Pressfield.md

 ---
-title:  "3: The War Of Art by Steven Pressfield [Bookworm]"
+title:  "3: The War Of Art by Steven Pressfield"
 date:   2016-07-13
 categories: bookworm
 tags: